Lepieu/DegreesOfSeparation/README.md

 This is an AI algorithm written in Python that uses BFS to find the degree of separation between two actors.
 This is a project for the Harvard CS50 AI Python course.
 For example, if actor A stars with actor B in a movie, and B stars with C in another movie, A and C are 2 degrees of separation apart.

-The following files can be edited, although there are already some examples already within the files to demonstrate:
+## The following files should be edited:
+The program can run without modification to these files, but they only contain a small list of actors and movies (same as the example below) for demonstration

-# /large/movies.csv
+## /large/movies.csv

 DO NOT edit or remove the first line